 What the law says about child contact

 A child can't be forced to see the non-resident parent but if there's a court order in place, the resident parent must follow the agreed arrangements.

 It's really important that you ask your child and explore what's bothering them before you think about stopping contact with a parent or another family member.

 Both parents should work towards helping the child feel safe and happy in their care.
 A child's feelings are important but contact should be encouraged as long as it does not place them at harm.

 If a young person doesn't feel their voice is being heard, they can contact an advocacy service such as NYAS, which helps young people in England and Wales express their wishes.

-A Child Arrangements Order is legally binding and ensures that contact takes place between the child and non-resident parent.
+A Child Arrangement Order is legally binding and ensures that contact takes place between the child and non-resident parent.
 If the agreement is broken, then the parent who has breached the Order can be taken to court.

 Contact should only be refused if the parent thinks their child is likely to come to harm during contact and they must be able to justify this in court.

 Legally, yes – but children generally do better when they have contact with both parents (and their extended families).
 Parents should consider what's best for the child, not for the parent.